Stiggu/javaToHtmlUoPeopleForum/README.md

 | \r           | Marks the place where two <br> will be inserted, for spacing          |
 | //error      | Marks the place of an error, it will turn the number of the line red! |

-I'll be updating this in my free time!
+(hopefully) I'll be updating this in my free time!

 ### How the current version looks like: